e-m-b-a/embark/docker.md

 **NOTE: If you are using docker desktop on a Mac or windows machine.
 Remove line `network_mode: host` from docker-compose.yml**

+**NOTE: If you are using docker desktop windows machine.
+The database host inside env would be `host.docker.internal`**

 **NOTE: For now our compose file is compatible with docker-compose version `1.27.x`. `1.28.x` and `1.29.x` are already available and by default you will end up with latest version unless you specify explicitly while installing.
 Please install version`1.27.x` untill we fix this**